VagelisKalimeris/PARALLEL_STTC/INSTRUCTIONS.md

 The second part of every output file lists the analysis parameters(control group, Dt).
 The third part of every output file indicates it's type.
 There are five types as listed below:
-	a) _motifs.csv: Motif analysis
+	⋅⋅* _motifs.csv: Motif analysis
-	b) _neurons_info.txt: The total number of significant pairs and triplets as well as some general information that were collected during the analysis.
+	⋅⋅* _neurons_info.txt: The total number of significant pairs and triplets as well as some general information that were collected during the analysis.
-	c) _neurons_spikes.txt: The spikes found in each neuron.
+	⋅⋅* _neurons_spikes.txt: The spikes found in each neuron.
-	d) _pairs.csv(or _tuplets.csv): All the significant pairs, along with their STTC value and their percentile(position among the control group)
+	⋅⋅* _pairs.csv(or _tuplets.csv): All the significant pairs, along with their STTC value and their percentile(position among the control group)
-	e) _triplets.csv: All the significant triplets, along with their STTC value and their percentile(position among the control group._
+	⋅⋅* _triplets.csv: All the significant triplets, along with their STTC value and their percentile(position among the control group._

 ### `WINDOWS`